 As mentioned before there is more to packing for a beach vacation than just swimsuits, sundresses, and sandals although they will likely make up the bulk of your wardrobe.

 While it’s true that Cancun, Mexico weather is generally pretty sunny and warm there can also be some cool evenings and very wet days depending on the time of year.
 Definitely check the weather forecast before finalizing your Mexico vacation outfits.

-- Men, your go to will be lightweight cotton button-up shirts.
-They are nice and cool un-buttoned with a pair of swimming shorts or buttoned up for a evening meal.
+- Men, your go-to will be lightweight cotton button-up shirts.
+They are nice and cool un-buttoned with a pair of swimming shorts or buttoned up for an evening meal.